dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 #### Reconnection to the same server

 A Blazor Server app prerenders in response to the first client request, which sets up the UI state on the server.
-When the client attempts to create a SignalR connection and is redirected through the SignalR service, the client must reconnect to the same server.
-Blazor Server apps that use more than one backend SignalR server should implement *sticky sessions* for SignalR connections.
+When the client attempts to create a SignalR connection, the client must reconnect to the same server.
+Blazor Server apps that use more than one backend server should implement *sticky sessions* for SignalR connections.

 We recommend using the [Azure SignalR Service](/azure/azure-signalr) for Blazor Server apps.
 The service allows for scaling up a Blazor Server app to a large number of concurrent SignalR connections.
 Sticky sessions are enabled for the Azure SignalR Service by setting the service's `ServerStickyMode` option or configuration value to `Required`.
 For more information, see <xref:host-and-deploy/blazor/server#signalr-configuration>.